Kieran Hodgson's '75: The Single Most Brilliant Thing Anyone's Said About Brexit?

 Looks like this article is a bit old.
 Be aware that information may have changed since it was published.

-Kieran Hodgson is a master craftsman of one-man shows characterised by sorcery to make you howl with laugher one second, sob the next — that he can probably rattle them off in his head while acting in Two Doors Down.
+Kieran Hodgson is such a master craftsman of one-man shows that make you howl with laugher one second, sob the next — he can probably rattle them off in his head while acting in Two Doors Down.